Chapter 4:

 “Can’t our guardians do it for once?
 Not like they have much else to do.”

-“They already have their hands full mitigating our pain and injuries,” Rosary said, managing a joint lock that would make any normal girl squeal, but with her pain suppressed, Mist only winced at the mild discomfort.
-Despite her deception granting her an advantageous start, Mist was no match for her.
-Within a minute, Rosary’s superior strength, endurance, and wrestling prowess turned the tide.
-Hands pinned above her head, Mist is left panting as Rosary’s bright blue eyes stare down at her, twinkling brighter than any star in the Tokyo sky.
-Rosary adjusted her grip, holding both Mist’s wrists in one hand and bringing the free one to Mist’s face.
-As her fingers gently rubbed across Mist’s cheek, she closed her eyes and pushed up her chin, eager for the next stage of her fantasy.
+“They already have their hands full mitigating our pain and injuries,” Rosary says, managing a joint lock.
+The lock would make any normal girl squeal, but with her pain suppressed, Mist only winces at the mild discomfort.
+Despite her deception granting her an advantageous start, Mist is no match forRosary.
+Within a minute, Rosary’s superior strength, endurance, and wrestling prowess turn the tide.
+Hands pinned above her head, Mist is left panting as Rosary’s piercing blue eyes stare down at her, twinkling brighter than any star in the Tokyo sky.
+Rosary adjusts her grip, holding both Mist’s wrists in one hand and bringing the free one to Mist’s face.
+As her fingers gently rub across Mist’s cheek, she closes her eyes and pushes up her chin, eager for the next stage of her fantasy.

 “For?”
-Rosary inquired, pulling her hand away.
+Rosary inquires, pulling her hand away.

 “Getting caught!”

 “You won’t have to fight this boss if we have the pearls ready when she arrives,” Rosary huffs.
-“At least lift the fog so I can look for them, better yet, give me some… what did you call them?... quest signs?”
+“At least lift the fog so I can look for them.
+Better yet, give me some… what did you call them?… quest signs?”

 “Remember, O Lord, thy tender mercies and thy lovingkindnesses; for they have been ever of old,” Rosary prays, readying a cork with a cross sealed on top.
 “Remember not the sins of my youth, nor my transgressions: according to thy mercy remember thou me for thy goodness’ sake, O Lord.”
 As she seals the vial with the cork, the violent boil tapers to a low simmer as the pearls lose their color, fading to a glossy black.

 “And not a moment too soon,” Mist calls, finally rising to her feet and pointing down the road.
-“The tax collector arrives,” she says, scorn clearly visible as the road, now free of fog, with a massive whirlwind engulfing the entire street.
+“The tax collector arrives,” she says, scorn clearly visible as the road, now free of fog, reveals a massive whirlwind engulfing the entire street.